Phonekub/Phonekub/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Supawit Hirunchai (Phone)
 ==================================================================================================================================================

-I'm a student 4th years at Kasetsart Sriracha
+I'm a student 4th year at Kasetsart Sriracha
 --------------------------------------------

 I would like to create web and mobile